 BaiGuoYuan’s social shopping Mini-Program (left) enables users to select a time and branch for offline pickup (right)

 The number of platforms offering their own Mini-Programs has exploded from just two in mid-2018 to nine this year.
 Leading apps such as Toutiao, Douyin (TikTok), Alipay, and Baidu have all got in on the act.
 Additionally, we have seen some brands pioneer the concept of multi-channel Mini-Programs, such as Suning and Xiaomi.
 TMO believes this may represent an important future direction for New Retail.

 Below is a comparison of the advantages and disadvantages of Mini-Programs from different major platforms.
 Among these, WeChat and Alipay’s Mini-Programs provide the best integration with offline scenarios.
 This is because both are online payment services.
 Meanwhile, Douyin (TikTok) has an advantage when it comes to short video content and KOL cross-promotion.
 Baidu’s Mini-Program offerings remain fairly limited for now.
 They only really apply to promotions and advertising to those already using the Baidu app for searches.
 Therefore its eCommerce New Retail footprint is negligible.

 Multi-channel Mini-Program platform comparisons

-You may enjoy our articles on the different Mini-Program rivals to WeChat that have emerged in the last year.
+You may enjoy our articles on China's Mini-Program War: Will One Unseat WeChat?The explosive success of WeChat's Mini-Programs have prompted numerous rivals to launch their own.
+As competition heats up, are any ready to take the crown?the different Mini-Program rivals to WeChat that have emerged in the last year.